tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Open the solution, and complete a dry walkthrough of the code:

 * Linear regression models can be implemented using the Scikit-learn package.
-A LinearRegression module is included and can be imported into the Python environment.
+A Linear Regression module is included and can be imported into the Python environment.

   ```python
   from sklearn.linear_model import LinearRegression